GNS-NICRF/.github/profile/README.md

 This page contains code repositories developed and/or used by NICRF members.
 It also hosts code associated with publications arising from facility research by current or former members.
-This page *does not* assume credit or ownership of any hosted repositories unless explicitly stated otherwise.
-Reference/cite the original authors as per the instructions in each repository.
+This page *does not* assume credit or ownership of any hosted repositories unless explicitly stated as such within a given repository.
+Please reference/cite the original authors as per the instructions in each repository.

 For comments or questions, email Matt Harris at m.harris@gns.cri.nz